With the soaring popularity of the Montessori Method of education, many parents feel the need to implement them at home.

 5) Encourages grace and courtesy

-Children learn grace and courtesy through table etiquettes.
-You can encourage them to set up a table, learn to eat manners, wash hands before eating, and say thank you and please.
+Children learn self-care, grace, and courtesy through table etiquette.
+You can encourage them to set up a table, learn to eat manners, wash their hands before eating, and say thank you and please.

 6) Develop basic math and science skills

 When you involve your child in cooking, you can help them learn math through measurements.
 You can also explain concepts in science like mixing ingredients and boiling water.

 These practical life activities help toddlers understand the world around them and build a positive image.